cyclejs-community/component-combinators/README.md

       - made of three groups (with miscellaneous navigation links) and a header
     - sitemap

-The application would be correspondingly broken down as follows :
+The application would be correspondingly broken down as follows:

 ```javascript
 function LayoutContainer(sources, settings) {